broadinstitute/adapt/README.md

 If not set, there is no limit.
 Smaller values can significantly improve runtime.
 (Default: not set.)

-* `--obj-fn-weights OBJ_FN_WEIGHTS`: Coefficients to use in an objective function for each design target.
-See `design.py complete-targets [INPUT-TYPE] --help` for details.
-* `--best-n-targets BEST_N_TARGETS`: Only compute and output the best BEST_N_TARGETS design options, where receives an objective value according to OBJ_FN_WEIGHTS.
-Note that higher values can significantly increase runtime.
-(Default: 10.)
+## Automatically downloading and curating data

+When INPUT-TYPE is `auto-from-{file,args}`, ADAPT will run end-to-end.
+It fetches and curates genomes, clusters and aligns them, and finally uses the generated alignment as input for design.

-Below are some additional arguments when INPUT-TYPE is `auto-from-{file,args}`:
+Below are key arguments to [`design.py`](./bin/design.py) when SEARCH-TYPE is `auto-from-file` or `auto-from-args`.

 * `--mafft-path MAFFT_PATH`: Use the [MAFFT](https://mafft.cbrc.jp/alignment/software/) executable at MAFFT_PATH for generating alignments.
 * `--prep-memoize-dir PREP_MEMOIZE_DIR`: Memoize alignments and statistics on these alignments in PREP_MEMOIZE_DIR.
-This can save the memo to an S3 bucket by using the syntax `s3://BUCKET/PATH`, though this requires the AWS cloud installation mentioned in [Downloading and installing](#downloading-and-installing) and setting access key information.
+This can save the memoized information to an S3 bucket by using the syntax `s3://BUCKET/PATH`, though this requires the AWS cloud installation mentioned in [Downloading and installing](#downloading-and-installing) and setting access key information.
 Access key information can either be set using AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY or by installing and configuring [AWS CLI](https://aws.amazon.com/cli/).
-If not set (default), do not memoize this information.
-If repeatedly re-running on the same taxonomies, using this can significantly improve runtime.
+If repeatedly re-running on the same taxonomies, using this argument can significantly improve runtime.
+If not set (default), do not memoize information across runns.
 * `--prep-influenza`: If set, use NCBI's influenza database for fetching data.
 This must be specified if design is for influenza A/B/C viruses.
 * `--sample-seqs SAMPLE_SEQS`: Randomly sample SAMPLE_SEQS accessions with replacement from each taxonomy, and move forward with the design using this sample.